 Why should I be concerned?

 PFAS are extremely persistent in the environment and some of them build up in people and animals.
-They migrate out of consumer products into household dust and air, are released by industries, and contaminate drinking water and food.
+They can migrate out of consumer products into household dust and air, are released by industries, and contaminate drinking water and food.
 Once they are in our bodies, they stick around—with half-lives in people of up to eight years.
 Nearly every U.S. resident has PFAS in his or her body, with biomonitoring studies finding PFAS in blood, breast milk, umbilical cord blood, amniotic fluid, placenta, and other tissues.

 Exposure to these compounds has been linked to a number of health concerns: